Tavia Nyong’o

 Sign up for office hours here

-Nyong’o has received fellowships from the Alexander von Humboldt Foundation, the American Society for Theatre Research, the Ford Foundation, the Jacob K. Javits Foundation, and the British Marshall Foundation.
+His fellowships include awards from the Guggenheim Foundation, Alexander von Humboldt Foundation, American Society for Theatre Research, Ford Foundation, Jacob K. Javits Fellowship Program, and British Marshall Foundation.